Create a Personal Forensics Lab Part 1: The Primary Domain Controller

 Why the Cloud?

-If you’ve not used a VPS provider like Vultr (or Amazon, Azure, Digital Ocean, etc.), read this post first to become familiar with the general process of creating a VM.
+If you haven’t used a VPS provider such as Vultr (or AWS, Azure, DigitalOcean, etc.) before, it’s worth reading this earlier post first to become familiar with the basic process of creating a VM.

 Network Diagram